 The North Summit Fire District has the responsibility of ensuring subdivisions, commercial structures, individual family dwellings and other structures meet the requirements of the International Fire Code, as adopted by the 2010 Utah State Legislature and amended in HB 0208.

 Summit County requires a district representative’s signature on building and lot permits.
-To initiate the plan review process please apply online.
+To initiate the plan review process please apply online, uploading your site plans as a pdf.
 If you have any questions about the process please contact NS Fire Marshall at (435) 336-2221.

 Two issues often come up when considering a permit:

 - Water supply – In simple terms, a structure must have access to some kind of water supply to be approved.
 In many instances, a community water supply is deemed adequate.
 But in more rural settings, the only water supply to an individual home is often a well, which by itself simply does not provide the kind of water required for fire suppression.
 In July of 2010, Utah HB 0308 took effect.
 It gives fire districts the authority, to require a residential sprinkler system under specific conditions.
 Specific language dealing with automatic sprinklers can be found on lines 117-140.